IBMSpectrumComputing/lsf-python-api/README.md

 Please note you must use lsf.lsb_init before any other LSBLIB library routine in your application.

+## Support Environment

+ - OS

+   	This package is only tested on Linux platform.

+ - SWIG

+        The version should be 2.0 or higher.

+ - Python

+        Python2 and Python3 are all supported.

+ - Compatibility

+        For LSF 10.1.0.2 or earlier version, the compatibility is not guaranteed if you update LSF at a later time.
+To avoid this compatibility issue, update LSF to version 10.1.0.3, or later, then rebuild and reinstall the LSF Python API package.

 ## Installation

 NOTE: Please notice the swig version should be 2.0 or higher.